-I initially saw these oval trays from West Elm that I loved, but I knew I could recreate them with my Glowforge.
-To make my own I simply cut one oval base piece and one 1/2″ wide oval piece for the lip of the tray out of a piece of MDF.
-Then I painted the two pieces coordinating colors with acrylic craft paint.
-Once the paint was dry, I used wood glue to attach the oval lip piece to the top of the oval base piece to create the color block look.
+I initially saw these oval trays from West Elm that I loved.
+I knew, however, that I could recreate them with my Glowforge.
+To make my own, first I simply cut one oval base piece out of MDF.
+Then, I cut one 1/2″ wide oval piece for the lip of the tray.
+Next, I painted the two pieces coordinating colors with acrylic craft paint.
+Once the paint dried, I used wood glue to attach the lip piece to the oval base piece.
+This creates the color block look.

 If you don’t have access to a laser cutter to cut your own wood shapes to make your trays, you can easily purchase the West Elm ones and give them a paint make over to suit your style, or you can purchase these rectangular ceramic ones and then simple tape them off with painter’s tape or washi tape and give them a similar color blocked look with multi surface acrylic paint.
 The multi surface paint will stick to the glossy ceramic.
 Just be sure to either give them a coat of varnish or let the multi surface paint cure for a week before using the trays so that you don’t accidentally scratch them.